mount etna sicily

 Mount Etna clothing

 The recommended clothing to visit Mt.
 Etna varies according to the season.
 When visiting Mount Etna between November and March heavy clothing is Paramount.
-We recommend wearing winter trousers, waterproof shoes, a good sweater, a jacket, gloves and a hat.
-Bring always a pair of extra wool socks in the rucksack just in case you will wet your shoes, you do not want to freeze your feet.
+We recommend wearing winter trousers, waterproof shoes, a good sweater, a jacket, gloves, and a hat.
+Bring always a pair of extra wool socks in the rucksack just in case you will get your shoes wet, you do not want to freeze your feet.
 From April until October you can opt for lighter clothing, but carry always a jacket and a pair of trekking boots.
 Lava rocks are sharp as razors.

 Mount Etna temperature

 The average temperature on Mount Etna between 1000 meters and 2000 meters is 12degrees Celsius.
 August is the hottest month, with an average temperature of 22-24 degrees Celsius.
 Between December and February above 1400 meters, temperatures can drop below zero even during the day.

 Visiting Mount Etna with a guided walking tour

 Out there, the offer for tours on Mount Etna is broad.
 Still, at the end of the day, there are three or four essential excursions worth buying to explore this Italian volcano.
 When buying a tour ask always if the price includes, pick up to your hotel, walking boots, and walking poles.